 You can also purchase luxury designer fashion, bags, and accessories in South Korea at department stores like The Hyundai, Lotte Department Store, and Shinsegae Department Stores.
 Apgujeong is filled with luxury boutiques like Dior, Chanel, and 10 Corso Como.
 There’s also a few highly-coveted Goyard stores in Seoul.

+It doesn’t get much better with the recent price increases.
+I’m looking at you, Chanel and Louis Vuitton.
 Unfortunately, prices in Asia — and particularly in Korea — aren’t the best.
 Most of these luxury retailers know that South Korean consumers are willing to pay a premium for these goods and they’re marked up more than in many Western countries.
 It may sometimes be worth it if you’re leaving the country and getting that tax refund.
 Savvy frequent travelers in South Korea often take luxury handbag trips to France or Italy and stock up there, avoiding the hefty taxes in their home country.

 Comparison of Louis Vuitton Retail Prices between South Korea, France, Japan, and the United States as of April 2021